kumahq/kuma-website/docs/docs/0.4.0/installation/docker.md

 * [3.
 Use Kuma](#_3-use-kuma)

 ::: tip
-The official Docker images are used by default in the [Kubernetes](/docs/0.4.0/installation/kubernetes/) distribution.
+The official Docker images are used by default in the [Kubernetes](/docs/0.4.0/installation/kubernetes/) and [OpenShift](/docs/0.4.0/installation/openshift/) distributions.
 :::

 ### 1. Download Kuma